athrael-soju/little-scripts/README.md

 An Audio Retrieval-Augmented Generation (RAG) app that combines ColQwen2.5-Omni multimodal model with OpenAI's GPT-4 audio capabilities for intelligent audio content analysis.

 **What it does:**
-- 🎵 **YouTube Audio Processing**: Download and extract audio from YouTube videos automatically
+- 🎵 **Audio Processing**: Process video URLs and extract audio from Video content automatically
 - 🧠 **Advanced Audio Understanding**: Uses ColQwen2.5-Omni model for creating semantic audio embeddings
 - 💬 **Intelligent Q&A**: Ask questions about audio content and get contextual answers
 - 🔊 **Audio Responses**: Receive answers in both text and audio format using OpenAI's audio API